forxer/gravatar/readme.md

 Usage
 -----

-There are plenty of ways to use this library:
+There are many ways to use this library:

 - Use helpers fonctions `gravatar()` and `gravatar_profile()`
 - Use the Gravatar base class with its `Gravatar::image()` and `Gravatar::profile()` methods
 - Instantiate the dedicated classes `Gravatar\Image()` and `Gravatar\Profile()`

-All of these ways return instances that allow you to define specific settings/parameters as needed.
+All of these ways return instances of `Gravatar\Image` and `Gravatar\Profile` that allow you to define specific settings/parameters as needed.

 Whatever method you use, you could use the `url()` method to retrieve it.
 Or display the URL directly because they implement the "magic" method `__toString()`.